FAQ ANSWER

 Answer

-• Training point: Training normally starts with basic and theoretical instruction.
+Training stages: Training normally starts with basic and theoretical instruction.
 Candidates learn air law, aircraft performance basics, navigation, meteorology, phraseology, separation rules, human factors and ATC procedures.

 Next step: Read the ATC Training Guide and compare current air traffic control jobs.